Oracle Cloud Infrastructure Bastion provides restricted and time-limited access to target resources that don't have public endpoints.

 - Oracle Net Services

-For example, you can use an SSH port forwarding session to connect Oracle SQL Developer to the private endpoint of an Autonomous Transaction Processing database.
+For example, you can use an SSH port forwarding session to connect Oracle SQL Developer to the private endpoint of an Autonomous Database for Transaction Processing and Mixed Workloads database.

 Because the connection is encrypted using SSH, port forwarding can also be useful for transmitting information that uses an unencrypted protocol such as Virtual Network Computing (VNC).